Preparing for the EUDR: 4 Steps to Compliance

 When importing a commodity, it is necessary to have sufficient proof there is negligible risk of deforestation or illegal harvesting.
 If it can’t be initially proven, the risk must be mitigated, and more documents must be collected to find proof.
 The key is to find a balance between thoroughness and effectiveness.

-Subsequently, companies must post due diligence statements to the EUDR Information System.
+Subsequently, companies must post due diligence statements to EU TRACES NT.
 Automation reduces tedious work during this process, especially for those working with large numbers.

 Use a third party – Add an extra level of assurance by confirming your EUDR processes with a third party.